 - Press release tools and templates to announce your affiliation with the PSMF through the media and your website.

 To make a Commitment:

-- After you create an account, you will receive an email with your username and password.
+- You will also receive an email with your username, password and link to your dashboard for future use.
 You can sign in using that email or you can click Login in the top menu.